 - 2. Stock Appreciation Rights.
 Our Compensation Committee may also award stock appreciation rights ("SARs") under the Amended and Restated Stock Incentive Plan.
 SARs may be granted in conjunction with all or part of any stock option, will be exercisable only at such times as and to the extent the underlying stock option is exercisable and upon exercise is paid in cash, shares of Common Stock or a combination thereof, at the discretion of our Compensation Committee, in a per share amount equal to the excess of the fair market value of our Common Stock on the exercise date over the related exercise price. - 3.
 Restricted Stock.
 Restricted stock may also be granted under the Amended and Restated Stock Incentive Plan contingent upon the attainment of specified performance goals or such other factors as our Compensation Committee may determine and, during the period of restriction, the holder of restricted stock may not sell, transfer, pledge or assign the shares of restricted stock.
 In general, except for an award of shares of restricted stock in lieu of cash compensation, the period of restriction for any grant of restricted stock will be based on the recipient's continued status as a service provider to STRATTEC and generally includes pro rata vesting criteria over a period of not less than three years.
 Restricted stock may vest immediately or in installments over time following the minimum period of restriction, as determined by our Compensation Committee.
-The maximum number of shares of restricted stock that may be granted to all recipients in any year is currently 40,000 shares (we are proposing increasing this amount to 60,000 shares each year) and the maximum number of shares of restricted stock that may be granted in that year.
+The maximum number of shares of restricted stock that may be granted to all recipients in any year is currently 60,000 shares and the maximum number of shares of restricted stock that may be granted to any one individual in any year is 20% of the total number of shares of restricted stock granted in that year.